a

 T. Shacon Jones II

 Shacon Jones II is an artist-scholar-activist and doctoral candidate in the Department of Theater and Performance Studies, with PhD minors in Comparative Studies in Race and Ethnicity and Feminist, Gender, and Sexuality Studies.
-His research interests focus on race, performance of masculinities, aesthetics of risk, pleasure, & funk, dance studies, and technology.
-Primarily interested in the Black male body in undervalued citizenship-making and life-sustaining practices, his dissertation employs ethnographic and visual methods to examine mundane and spectacular choreographies of Black men engaged in radical pleasure in the United States and abroad.
+His research interests focus on Black studies, masculinities and sexuality, dance studies, pleasure activism, and technologies of remembrance.
+Primarily interested in the Black male body in undervalued citizenship-making and life-sustaining practices, his dissertation Towards a Grammar of Aliveness: Black Radical Pleasure, Muscular Bonding, & Performance 1989-2024, employs ethnographic and visual methods to examine mundane and spectacular choreographies of Black men engaged in radical pleasure in the United States and abroad.

-At Stanford, Shacon has served as a graduate fellow for the Black Community Service Center, Hope House Scholars Program, and the Haas Center for Public Service.
-He has also worked for Stanford Career Education as the Program Coordinator for the Humanist-at-Large Fellowship, and in the Office for Inclusion, Belonging and Intergroup Communication (IBIC) as a DEI Facilitator.
-Currently, Shacon is a Mellon Foundation Teaching Race Fellow, Diversifying Academia, Recruiting Excellence (DARE) Fellow (D16), and a Point Foundation Flagship Scholar.
+At Stanford, Shacon has served as a graduate fellow for the Black Community Service Center and the Haas Center for Public Service.
+He has also worked for the Nitery Theater as co-Artisitic Director and as a DEI Facilitator in the Office for Inclusion, Belonging and Intergroup Communication (IBIC).
+In 2024, he earned the Outstanding Teaching Award from the Department of African and African American Studies, completed a Mellon Foundation Teaching Race Fellowship, and concluded his four-year tenure as a Point Foundation Flagship Scholar.

 CONNOR LIFSON